 Nine months later, on Sept.
 21st, we were back in Bears Ears and excited to help celebrate the opening of the Bears Ears Education Center, a community-powered center created by our partners at Friends of Cedar Mesa.
 We were happy to celebrate the center, a grassroots project dedicated to helping visitors appreciate the monument with respect, along with more than 3,000 individuals and outdoor industry partners who participated in the crowd-funding campaign last year.

 Earlier this summer, we sent Renan Ozturk an athlete and Bears Ears supporter to attend the summer gathering of the Bears Ears Inter-tribal Coalition to help share their story of healing and words of unity among the tribes.
 You can check out his story here.
-We continue to send the profits from our Protect Bears Ears products to the for advocacy its efforts focused on Bears Ears.
+We continue to send the profits from our Protect Bears Ears products to the Bears Ears Inter-tribal Coalition for its advocacy efforts.

 We’re fans of these places for the unmatched beauty and the legacy that comes from protecting them.
 While they are currently suffering from political back and forth, we will continue to support activities that protect and celebrate public lands for education, recreation and conservation purposes.